-In this article, we will define perceptual mapping, talk about some of its best applications, and break down how to build one yourself.
+In this article, we will define a perceptual mapping, talk about some of its best applications, and break down how to build one yourself.

 This knowledge is critical to businesses because it helps create strong marketing campaigns based on the feedback you’re receiving from your customer’s journey.

-Pick parametersWhen building a perceptual map, the first step is deciding what factors you want to compare and focus on.
-These will be the variables in your map and will be placed on the X and Y axes.
+Pick parametersWhen building a perceptual map, the first step is deciding what parameters you want to compare and focus on.
+These variables will be on your map and placed on the X and Y axes.
 These variables will usually be determinant attributes.

 Determinant attributes are features of a product/service that ultimately convince the buyer to choose that option.
 They might not be the most important feature, but they are important to the customer.